xonmatrix/hass-localtuya/documentation/docs/configure_add_device.md

 ### Configure device methods
 !!!
 Abstract "How does localtuya work"
-    Before configuring device entities, this is how `LocalTuya` control devices: Tuya devices encompass various functions like Switch 1, Switch 2, and more, each identified by a DP ID.
-LocalTuya configures entities by utilizing and managing the function values using their respective DP IDs.<br>
+    Before setting up device entities, let me explain how `LocalTuya` control devices: Tuya devices have different functions such as Switch 1, Switch 2, and more, each identified by a DP ID. `LocalTuya` configures entities by using and managing the function values using their respective DP IDs.<br>
-    __LocalTuya will pull these functions for you to set them up as Home Assistant entities__
+    _LocalTuya will pull these functions for you to set them up as Home Assistant entities_

 #### Discover device entities automatically
-??? info "Discover device entities automatically"
+!!! quote ""
     Automatic setup is only supported for CloudAPI setup.<br>
-    It's possible to tweak the entities config later after auto configure.
+    Note: It's possible to tweak the entities config later after auto configure.

 <br>

 #### Configure device entities manually
 !!! note ""
-    The example below uses a `2 Gang Tuya Switch`
-This option will work for everyone, but it's more advanced.
+    Below, I used `2 Gang Tuya Switch` as an example This option will work for everyone, but it's more advanced.

-1. Selecting the manual setup option will bring up a new page listing supported platforms `platforms` (1) Each platform features its unique configuration page with different sets of configuration fields. <br> <br>
+1. Selecting the manual setup option will bring up a new page listing supported platforms `platforms` (1) Each platform has its unique configuration page with different sets of configuration fields. <br> <br>
 {.annotate}

     1. ![](images/opt_configure_entity.png)

-2. Configure `switch` (1).
-You can modify all fields later, except for the `ID` {.annotate}
+2. Configure `switch platform` (1)
+{.annotate}

     1. ![](images/opt_configure_switch_ex.png)